 In short, I think it would be fair to say that most people had 1-2 literature essays a week (for which you would have to read maybe 3-4 books and several works by critics).
 Then you had a whole load of language work on top of that including 1000-1500 word French essays on topics such as the representation of war, whether comic books should be considered an art and more.
 What I struggled with in the final year was that there was lots of language work that required you to have excellent language skills, but there were no longer grammar classes that actually made sure you had those skills.
 It really is up to you to make sure that your language skills are constantly being honed and perfected, something that a lot of linguists forget until finals loom.

 Are you thinking of applying to Oxford for Modern Languages?
+Or more specifically, French at Oxford?
 Let me know in the comments below and please don’t hesitate to get in touch with any questions!

 Find more posts on my Oxford experience here: